heex-technologies/shop-talk-cypress-instructions/README.md

 - Focus on completing the core 6 tasks.
 - Bonus tasks are optional and can be attempted if you have time.
 - Quality over quantity - well-written, maintainable tests are preferred.
+- The deliverables should be sent 24 to 48hrs before the technical interview.

 ---